-Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss And Workout Plan
+Jennifer Lopez Sizzles In ‘El Anillo’ Video: Her Low-Carb Diet, Weight Loss, And Workout Plan

-Jennifer Lopez is a gold-enrobed queen in the music video for her new Spanish-language song, “El Anillo” (see below).
+Jennifer Lopez is a gold-enrobed queen in the music video for her new Spanish-language song “El Anillo” (see below).
 In the sexy video, Lopez spotlights her fit bikini body in a series of shimmery outfits that prove her low-carb diet and regular exercise routine are clearly working.

-In the lyrics to “El Anillo” (translation: the ring), Lopez references her romance with boyfriend Alex Rodriguez, the former New York Giants third baseman:
+In the lyrics to “El Anillo” (translation: the ring), Lopez references her romance with boyfriend Alex Rodriguez, the former New York Giants third baseman.

 “I have never felt anything this grand/Your wild side drives me crazy/You’ve given me so much that I’ve been thinking I already have it all/But when will I get the ring?”